whatisnuclear/website/neutronics-scoping-tool.md

 <div class="row" markdown="1">

-This is a beta version of the What is Nuclear Neutronics Scoping Tool.
+This is a **beta version** of our new Neutronics Scoping Tool.
 Dial in your core dimensions and enrichment and see how critical it is and how much the fuel costs and what the normal power would be at that volume (assuming typical power density).
-It is currently hard-coded to a LWR-like core but we'll add TRISO and SFR cases in soon.
 The translucent outer area represents typical shielding required.
-This uses pre-calculated unit-cell calculations under the hood with actual transport and depletion.
+Read [more information about the tool here]({% link _posts/2025-06-28-about-the-neutronics-scoping-tool.md %}).
 Still, this is very approximate and especially **overestimates reactivity for small cores**.
-It can give you an idea within like 1-4% dk/k.
-Please confirm with real calculations.
+It can give you an idea within like 1-4% dk/k. **Please confirm with real calculations.**

 </div>